braze-inc/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 import * as braze from"@braze/web-sdk";
 braze.subscribeToSdkAuthenticationFailures((someErrorEvent) => {
   // TODO: Optionally log to your error-reporting service
-  // TODO: Check if the someErrorEvent user matches the currently logged-in user const updated_jwt = await getNewTokenSomehow(someErrorEvent);
+  // TODO: Check if the user_id within the `errorEvent` matches the currently logged-in user const updated_jwt = await getNewTokenSomehow(someErrorEvent);
   appboy.setSdkAuthenticationSignature(updated_jwt);
 });